 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Best Overall: Tower Adventurer 2 at Amazon "A smooth ride that tracks well in calm to moderately choppy water."
+Best Overall: Tower Adventurer 2 at Amazon "Ensures a smooth and stable ride on water."

-Best Budget: Bestway Inflatable SUP & Kayak at Amazon "A 10-foot inflatable board with three side fins, a center carry handle, and a removable seat that transforms the board into a kayak."
+Best Budget: Bestway Inflatable SUP & Kayak at Amazon "Features three side fins, a non-slip pad for stability, and a removable seat that turns the board into a kayak."

 Our Top Picks